Back to blog

 • $1000, if you are self-employed and are filing to the IRS for tax return

-Also, both the IRS and the Franchise Tax Board expects your withholdings and tax credits to be less than at least one of the following:
+The IRS and the Franchise Tax Board expect your withholdings and tax credits to be less than at least one of the following:

 • 90% of the current year's tax